raventid/avantgarde/README.md

 Avantgarde simplifies things dramatically and you will never need anything like AbstractFactory, IOC-container, Monad or MVC.

+As Go was created as an attempt to dramatically simplify software development, Avantgarde tries to do the same, but with differen ideas.

 ### How?
 The only thing Avantgarde gives you is Component, so think about it as about language built for COP (component oriented programming).
-Your task as a software developer with Avantgarde is to craft components one by one and to wire them together with a purpase to reach required functionality.
+Your task as a software developer with Avantgarde is to craft components one by one and to wire them together with a purpose to reach required functionality.
 Despite the fact Avantgarde will have higher-order module system, which will allow you to typecheck your code in compile time and which will act as IOC-container in the same time, it's not what you should think about - you should only craft your components.

+Go uses imperative, procedural style.
+Restricts and forbids a lot of practice.
+Avantgarde does the same thing.
+The difference is that Avantgarde is declarative and functional, you are not allowed to apply OOP or procedural styles of programming.

 You can learn more about module system ideas here: